 In 1814 Sweden conquered Norway and Denmark kept Greenland.

 During the Second World War the US protected Greenland and in 1953 Greenland became part of Denmark.

 In 1979 the Greenlanders managed to receive home rule and they named their country Kalatdlit-Nunat.

 Scientist drilled two km through Greenland glacier to recover the oldest DNA on record.
 They found that the planet was far warmer hundreds of thousands of years ago than generally believed.

 DNA of tress, plants, insects plus butterflies and spiders from the southern Greenland glacier was roughly dated 450,000 to 900,000 years ago.
 It is in great contrast to the previously believe that a lush forest could not have existed in Greenland any later than 2.4 million years ago.
 The DNA proved the summer temperature reached 10oC and the winter -17oC.

 They also proved that in the last interglacial period 130,000 to 116,000 years ago, temperatures were on average 5oC higher than now.
 The Glacier of Greenland did not melt away.

 THE COLOURFUL HOUSES OF THE TOWN OF ITT OQQORTOORMIIT

-Greenland is especially fascinating because it is so completely different to most of other countries.
+Greenland is so fascinating because it is completely different to most of other countries.
 It has a very interesting history especially since the scientific discoveries.
-A wonderful wildlife not is to be found in many other places and the lives of the Intuits are so interesting even so the climate is cold.
+A wonderful wildlife not to be found in many other places and the lives of the Intuits are so interesting even so the climate is cold.